cortesi/devd/README.md

 devd ./static api=http://localhost:8888
 </pre>

-Check out the docs at [the Github repo](https://github.com/cortesi/devd) for the full route specification syntax.

 ### Latency and bandwidth simulation

 Want to know what it's like to use your fancy 5mb HTML5 app from a mobile phone in Botswana?
-Look up the bandwidth and latency [here](http://www.cisco.com/c/en/us/solutions/collateral/service-provider/global-cloud-index-gci/CloudIndex_Supplement.html), and invoke devd like so (making sure to convert form kilobits per second to kilobytes per second):
+Look up the bandwidth and latency [here](http://www.cisco.com/c/en/us/solutions/collateral/service-provider/global-cloud-index-gci/CloudIndex_Supplement.html), and invoke devd like so (making sure to convert from kilobits per second to kilobytes per second):

 <pre class="terminal">devd -d 114 -u 51 -l 75 .</pre>